 First of all, let’s clear up one thing – ATS is not a software a recruiter uses to scan your CV.

-ATS stands for Applicant Tracking System and it is a much more complex thing than a simple “CV scanner”.
+ATS stands for Applicant Tracking System and it is much more complex than a simple “CV scanner”.

 The ATS manages the job posts, allows the recruiters to post it to multiple job boards at the same time, tracks all applicants, saves their CVs, scans and ranks CV stock according to keywords, and offers an overview of the calendar and scheduled interviews.

 It also provides tickets for applicants and recruiters can write notes, change the status of an application, email them through the software, etc.